Note: Please see these related intro posts for information about the Times, what we’re doing and why:

 Q: “Will you all be able to show the Lawrence public the darker and more nuanced truths of the gaps in our social support system and how we handle homelessness?”

-Although it may be difficult initially with only two full-time reporters, we want the Times to offer an effective combination of day-to-day news coverage and revelatory investigative reporting.
-This area’s response to homelessness, as well as the inequities and the gaps in the social support system that created the overarching problem, are topics we hope to have the resources to cover in the near future.
+Although it may be difficult initially with a tiny staff, we want the Times to offer an effective combination of day-to-day news coverage and revelatory investigative reporting.
+This area’s response to homelessness, as well as the many systemic inequities and the gaps in the social support system that created the overarching problem, are topics we hope to have the resources to cover in the near future.

 Q: “Remember when that other local news provider had blogs that users could contribute to? … Will the Times have something similar at some point (or do we think those have run their course)?”